Onion-L/ogito/README.md

-# tegit
+# ogito

-A simple and efficient Git repository cloning management tool. `tegit` allows you to quickly clone repositories to create a clean project starting point.
+A simple and efficient Git repository cloning management tool. `ogito` allows you to quickly clone repositories to create a clean project starting point.

 ## Features